 20.G.1.
 Purpose - The Judicial Department strives to provide and maintain a professional, supportive work environment for all of its members.
-Supervisors are responsible forshall maintaining objectivity in their supervision of subordinate employees.
+Supervisors shall maintain objectivity in their supervision of subordinate employees.
 Probation officers shall maintain objectivity in the supervision of probation clients.